fmarzocca/FSEA-test/README.md

 Use:

-- Run 'valgrant up' from the application root folder;
+- Run `valgrant up` from the application root folder;
-- Access valgrant by 'ssh valgrant@textbox.dev
+- Access valgrant by `ssh valgrant@textbox.dev`
-- Create and populate the database table from the file fsea.sql
+- Create and populate the database table from the file `fsea.sql`
-- Access application from www.textbox.dev
+- Access application from `www.textbox.dev`